-Fresh mochi should not be stored in the refrigerator as it will become hard and not useable.
+Fresh mochi should not be stored in the refrigerator as it will become hard and not usable.
 Instead, quickly store fresh mochi in the freezer.
 It can be cooked without first defrosting.

-When shopping for ready made mochi at a Japanese or other asian super market, you'll find the basic mochi (that which is made simply from steamed rice), is often sold in flat round shapes.
-Mochi is also sold in squares, and in other asian cultures mochi is also shaped in the form of cylindrical sticks.
-Mochi is either sold fresh, or individually cut and vacuum sealed in shelf stable packages.
+When shopping for ready made mochi at a Japanese or other Asian supermarkets, you'll find the basic mochi (that which is made simply from steamed rice), is often sold in flat round shapes.
+Mochi is also sold in squares, and in other Asian cultures, mochi is also shaped in the form of cylindrical sticks.
+Mochi is either sold fresh or individually cut and vacuum sealed in shelf stable packages.

 How is Mochi Enjoyed?

 - Norimaki Mochi - Rice cake seasoned with a sweet soy sauce and wrapped in dried seaweed.

 - Kinako Mochi - Rice cake seasoned with a sweet roasted soy bean flour and sugar mixture.

 - Tofu Mochi - Small bite-sized pieces of mochi made with tofu and glutinous rice flour and sweetened with sweet roasted soy bean flour.

 Mochi in Soup:

 - Ozoni (or Zoni) - A traditional Japanese New Year's soup with vegetables, protein or seafood, and mochi.